klavins/yase/README.md

 - PortAudio, which can be installed with 'brew install portaudio'
 - RtMidi:, which can be installed with 'brew install rtmidi'
 - Google Test: which can be installed with 'brew install googletest'
+- Niels Lohman's JSON library, which should be unpacked and put somewhere on your computer.
+You should then edit the Makefiles to point to the right directory. https://github.com/nlohmann/json

 On my Mac, things are installed in strange places.
 Doing the following helps the linker work right.
 ```